What do I need to complete the application?

 What are the qualifications for a child to become a camper?

 Campers must live within the City of Boston.
-They must be between the ages of 11-14 on July 1st.
+They must be entering the 6th, 7th, 8th or 9th grade in the fall following the camp session.
 There are a certain number of slots per neighborhood in the city and the campers are accepted on a first come first serve basis from each of those neighborhoods.

 Who staffs Camp Harbor View?